cylc/cylc-doc/src/tutorial/scheduling/datetime-cycling.rst

 .. note::

-   To omit hours from a date time we must place a ``-`` after the ``T`` character.
+   To omit hours from a date time, place a ``-`` after the ``T`` character.

 Recurrence Formats
 ^^^^^^^^^^^^^^^^^^

 .. ifnotslides::

-   As with integer cycling, recurrences start, by default, at the :term:`initial cycle point`.
-We can override this in one of two ways:
+   As with integer cycling, recurrences start at the :term:`initial cycle point` by default.
+We can override this in two ways:

-1. By defining an arbitrary cycle point (``datetime/recurrence``):
+1. By giving an arbitrary start cycle point (``datetime/recurrence``):

    * ``2000/P4Y``: every fourth year starting with the year 2000.
    * ``2000-01-01T00/T00``: every day at midnight starting on the 1st of January